GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## BREAK OFF PARTS (optional)

-If you decided on [another layout](/README.md#layouts) than the Polydactyl you should remove the unnecessary parts.
+If you choose a layout [other than](/README.md#layouts) Polydactyl you should remove the unnecessary parts.
 Use a flush cutter to snip through the support sections.
 You can also use a boxcutter to carve in grooves, which makes it easier to break on the right spot.

 > **Warning**
 > Be very careful with this step, since there is a risk to break your PCB.
 Probably start with this step, since you won't loose all soldered parts if you really break the PCB.